karthickram286/the-code-less-travelled/src/blog-posts/project-lombok-intro.md

 ---

 ###Project Lombok
-Project Lombok is a java library that automatically plugs into your editor and build tools and helps reduce the boiler plate code.
+Project Lombok is a java library that automatically plugs into your editor and build tools and helps reduce the boilerplate code.
-It helps you to get rid of all those boilerplate code.

 It uses *annotations* that can be used within our code and it is processed during compile time.
 The code expansion will take place in runtime based on the annotation used.